IntersectMBO/plutus/doc/index.rst

 References
 ----------

-1. We develop our software in Haskell_.
-If you need to gain a better understanding of this powerful programming language, a good place to start is the http://haskell.org site.
+1. Haskell_ is the programming language for Plutus contracts.
 2. We also generate the developer documentation from our source code using Haddock_.
 You can also find this documentation in the Playground, with the name `API`.
 3. If you want to talk to us directly, you can use the Cardano Forum_.